Samuel Brain

 Samuel Arthur Brain (4 May 1850 – 19 February 1902) was a brewery entrepreneur in Cardiff, Wales, founder of Brain's Brewery.
 He was also a JP and local councillor, becoming an alderman and Mayor of Cardiff.

 Background

-Brain was born in Bristol on 4 May 1850, to Samuel Brain, a timber merchant, and his wife, Emma.
-He married in 1872 to the daughter of Mr J. Thomas, the owner of Cardiff's Old Brewery.
+Brain was born in Bristol on 4 May 1850, to Samuel Brain, a timber merchant, and his wife, Emma who were both Welsh.
+He married in 1872 the daughter of Mr J. Thomas, the owner of Cardiff's Old Brewery.

 Brain's Brewery

 By 1882, Brain was running the Phoenix Brewery in Working Street, Cardiff.
 In December 1882 with the help of his uncle Joseph Benjamin Brain, he purchased the long-established Old Brewery, St Mary Street, from his brother-in-law, John G. Thomas.
 The business went from producing 100 barrels of beer a week for its 11 licensed public houses, to producing 1,000 barrels of beer and owning 80 public houses in 1900.
 In 1897 the business became a limited company, S. A. Brain & Co.
 Ltd, which paid £350,000 for the brewery.
 Samuel Brain became chairman and managing director.